 The recent campaign for standardization of creatinine measurements has been promoted to allow the widespread use of formulas for estimating GFR.
 However, studies on trueness verification and measurement interferences still show disappointing interassay variation of serum creatinine results.
 Recent advances in the field are the development of certified reference materials (CRMs) of creatinine in serum.
 CRMs are prepared with mixtures of creatinine from healthy and chronic kidney disease patients, assigned by liquid chromatography-isotope dilution mass spectrometry, validated by using standard reference material from the National Institute of Standards and Technology, confirmed by an international intercomparison for the determination of creatinine in human serum.
 These new CRMs of creatinine in human serum pools are apparently totally native without additional creatinine spiked for enrichment.
 These new CRMs may be useful for validating routine clinical methods for ensuring accuracy, reliability, and comparability of analytical results from different clinical laboratories; instrument validation; development of secondary reference materials; and evaluating the accuracy of high-order clinical methods for the determination of creatinine in human serum.

 GFR is estimated by measuring the clearance of exogenous filtration markers such as iothalamate, iohexol, and inulin.
-However, these methods are expensive and require exposure to radiation and compliance with strict regulatory guidelines, and thus have limited use in the routine laboratory settings.
+However, these methods are expensive and require exposure to radiation and compliance with strict regulatory guidelines, and therefore have limited use in the routine laboratory setting.

 On the other hand, creatinine is freely filtered, has minimal tubular secretion and absorption, is simple and inexpensive to measure from random blood samples, and has relatively good accuracy.
 It has therefore become a valuable clinical tool for estimating GFR.
 A rise in serum creatinine is used in clinical practice as a marker of reduced GFR.
 It varies inversely with GFR, but the relationship is not linear.
 GFR can be estimated by measuring creatinine clearance using serum creatinine levels and a timed urine specimen.